PeterCamilleri/CX16/README.md

 Let's start by looking at the 8-bit alternatives.

-I used the Z-80 an awful lot.
+I used to use the old Z-80 an awful lot.
 I got to learn all of its features in my own machine and several projects.
-I came to realize that most of what had bed added beyond the old 8080a was of little use in the "real" world.
-I knew it well enough to never want to seriously program it ever again.
+I came to realize that most of what had been added beyond the old 8080a was of little use in the "real" world.
+I was saved by Turbo Pascal Version 3.
+I know well enough to know I would never want to seriously program the Z-80 at the assembler level ever again.

 My dream processor has always been the 6809 (or the Hitachi 6309).
 It has the cleanest, best designed instruction set, an excellent register set, exemplary